 Franceline Lepay was admitted to the Paris Bar in 1972.
 She focused on fighting sexual trafficking and labor exploitation.
 She is active in several associations dealing with these issues and headed a sex workers organisation “Le bus des femmes”, providing with ressources for sex workers in France.

-She is now an honorary lawyer and was a very active member within Sherpa since her arrival until she was nominated President in december 2017, taking over William Bourdon
+She is now an honorary lawyer and was a very active member within Sherpa since her arrival in 2015 as a Board member.
+She was nominated President in december 2017, taking over William Bourdon.

 |William Bourdon, Founder of Sherpa |

-William Bourdon has been on the organization’s Board of Directors since September 28, 2001.
+William Bourdon is the founder of Sherpa.
+He has been on the organization’s Board of Directors since September 28, 2001.

 Eric Alt, Vice President and Secretary